333 Bay St, Suite 3400, Bay Adelaide Ctr, W Twr, Toronto, ON

 Partner and co-head of Goodmans’ Real Estate Group.
 Plays a leading role in large acquisition, financing, development, restructuring, and securitization transactions.
-Extensive experience in seniors housing and hotel law, commercial leasing, clean energy land development, and telecommunications financing.
-Significant transactional experience includes assisting the Province of Ontario in connection with Stelco Inc.’s restructuring; Revera Inc. in its joint venture with Axium Infrastructure; Revera Inc. and Welltower Inc.’s US$1.35 billion joint venture in a shared ownership of 47 Canadian retirement residences; Atlantic Power’s US$810 million senior secured credit facilities; Brookfield’s $480 million acquisition of Enwave Energy Corporation; and Canadian Tire Corporation, Limited in its $771 million acquisition of the Forzani Group.
-Recognized as a leading lawyer in real estate by The Best Lawyers in Canada, in property development by The Canadian Legal Lexpert® Directory, and by the Lexpert®/ROB Special Edition: Canada’s Leading Energy Lawyers in the Globe and Mail’s ROB magazine.
+Extensive experience in seniors housing, commercial leasing, clean energy land development and telecommunications financing.
+Significant transactional experience includes assisting the Province of Ontario in connection with Stelco Inc.’s restructuring; Revera Inc. in its joint venture with Axium Infrastructure; Revera Inc. and Welltower Inc.’s US$1.35 billion joint venture of 47 Canadian retirement residences; Atlantic Power’s US$810 million senior secured credit facilities; Brookfield’s acquisition and disposition of Enwave Energy Corporation; and Canadian Tire Corporation, Limited in its $771 million acquisition of the Forzani Group.
+Recognized as a leading lawyer in real estate by Best Lawyers in Canada, in real estate and construction by Legal 500 Canada, in property development The Canadian Legal Lexpert Directory, and by the Lexpert Special Edition – Energy 2022.
 Has published a number of articles and has lectured at the Annual Seniors Housing Forum, LSO, and the Ontario Solar Summit and Expo.
 Contributor to The Canadian REIT Handbook, published by REALpac.

 On January 30, 2018, Refresco Group N.V.
 (Euronext:RFRG) completed its US$1.25-billion cash acquisition of Cott Corp.’s (NYSE:COT; TSX:BCB) bottling activities (Cott Beverages).
 The transaction was announced in July 2017.